abedshek2019-source/Basketball-Trainer/README.md

 **Question:** How can I store and organize a player's training data in Java so the program can save and display progress effectively?
 ## Project Launch 02

-This Java proof-of-concept demonstrates how the Basketball Training Tracker can collect shooting data from a user and calculate their shooting percentage.
-It also uses decision-making to provide feedback based on the user's shooting performance.
+I created a Java proof-of-concept for the Basketball Training Tracker.
+It takes shooting data as input, calculates the player's shooting percentage, and gives feedback based on the result.

+### What This Proves

+* User input
+* Calculation
+* Decision-making
+* Clear output